What Is a Progressive Dialer?

 Progressive dialing, as described above, is quite similar to preview dialing.
 Agents are served with customers automatically and calls are placed at a 1:1 ratio of agents to customers.
 However, there’s a crucial difference between progressive and preview dialing: While preview dialing requires the agent to initiate the call, typically progressive dialing gives agents only a fixed amount of time to review customer records before automatically initiating the call.
 This automated limit on review helps call centers continue to dial leads at a higher rate.

 Predictive dialing steps the automation up yet another notch (or several, really).
-Rather than limit the number of initiated calls to the number of available agents, a predictive dialer automatically makes multiple calls per agent and uses artificial intelligence to “predict” when an agent will be available.
+Rather than limit the number of initiated calls to the number of available agents, a predictive dialer software automatically makes multiple calls per agent and uses artificial intelligence to “predict” when an agent will be available.
 Agents will only be connected to a call when a live person answers the call.

 When combined with highly accurate answering machine detection and omnichannel workflow automation, a powerful predictive dialer can maximize efficiency and agent talk time.
 However, when comparing predictive vs. progressive dialing, the former introduces a greater risk of dropped calls, given that an agent sometimes may not be available when the dialer connects with a customer.
 Additionally, call center agents using predictive dialing may struggle to provide highly personal customer experiences due to the lack of available time to preview customer records offered by preview and progressive dialing modes.